Psychologist – Psychotherapist – Brussels – Tatiana Kokkori-Komninos

-I am a registered clinical psychologist and psychoanalytic psychotherapist with a demonstrated history of working in the mental health industry for the last 28 years.
+I am a registered clinical psychologist and psychoanalytic psychotherapist with a demonstrated history of working in the mental health industry, for the last 28 years.

 I work with children, adolescents, adults and couples who are faced with a difficulty, a problem or a crisis.

-As my clinical experience developed in time, I integrated different aspects of systemic therapy, as well as a great part of the knowledge I acquired through my studies in social anthropology (Corso di Perfezionamento) and in the history of psychiatry (Phd).
+After my graduation in Clinical and Community psychology at the university of Padua, on 1992, I followed for several years a training in psychoanalytic psychotherapy, in parallel with different training seminars and workshops, which were mainly focused in the field of psychoanalytic psychotherapy, and that of brief therapy, both in Greece and in Italy.
+I also followed a two-year masters’ degree in community psychiatry.
+As my clinical experience developed in time, I integrated different aspects of systemic therapy, as well as a great part of the knowledge I acquired through my studies in Social Anthropology (Corso di perfezionamento) and in the History of Psychiatry (Phd).
 The knowledge and the consequent growth that derived from this integration, allows me to better approach, comprehend and respect the specific needs of my patients.

-I developed my clinical practice in three countries, and have worked with a great spectrum of difficulties or pathologies, as for example difficulties related to special learning abilities and school performance, linguistic development, developmental issues, ADHDH, ADD, multi-linguistic families, families and individuals living abroad, faced with great mobility, difficulties related to adolescence, stress, burnout, depression, grieving, trauma, divorce and separation, psychosomatic difficulties, the entire autistic spectrum etc.
+I developed my clinical practice in three countries, and have worked with a great spectrum of difficulties or pathologies, as for example difficulties related to special learning abilities and school performance, linguistic development, developmental issues, ADHDH, ADD, multi-linguistic families, families and individuals living abroad, faced with great mobility, difficulties related to adolescence, stress, burnout, depression, grieving, trauma, divorce and separation, psychosomatic difficulties, the entire autistic spectrum etc etc.

 Although my training in psychoanalytic psychotherapy is mainly of Freudian orientation, with the passage of years I also came in contact with the thinking of C.G.Jung and I have dedicated time to deepen my knowledge in his writings and practice.
 As a consequence, it may happen that I integrate his reading of psychological suffering in different moments during our work with patients.
-I have contributed to the introduction of his thought in Greece through the translation of different books of distinguished Jungian psychoanalysts, as well as of the phenomenological and philosophical thought of contemporary Italian thinkers.
+I have contributed to the introduction of his thought in Greece, through the translation of different books of distinguished Jungian psychoanalysts, as well as of the Phenomenological and Philosophical thought of contemporary Italian thinkers.